 The Table widget includes the following settings:

 New sheet—Create one or more sheets in the table.
-(Click the Delete button to remove a sheet.)
+(Click the Remove button to remove a sheet from the table.)
 For each sheet, specify the following settings in the Sheet configuration panel:

 Data—Select the data source for a layer with attributes to show in the widget.
 In the data view settings, you can filter the data to restrict what appears in the widget, sort the data to display features in a particular order, or limit the number of features.